Pavlova Recipe

 - Make the Pavlova: Preheat the oven to 250 degrees F. Line a baking sheet with parchment paper and draw a 9-inch circle in the middle (I traced 8-inch parchment rounds, but you could cake pans or anything else about the same diameter).
 Spray lightly with non-stick cooking spray.

 - Using an electric mixer with the whisk attachment, beat the egg whites on medium speed until frothy, then add the cream of tartar.
 Increase the mixer speed to medium-high and beat to soft peaks.
-While continuing to beat the egg whites, gradually add the granulated sugar (I estimate that I added about 3 tablespoons at a time) and beat until glossy and stiff peaks form.
+While continuing to beat the egg whites, gradually add the granulated sugar (I estimate that I added about 3 tablespoons at a time), then the vanilla, and beat until glossy and stiff peaks form.
 Spoon the mixture onto the circle, and use a spatula to shape the egg white mixture into a circle with decorative sides, if desired.

 - Bake for 1 hour, or until firm to the touch.
 Turn off the oven and prop the oven door open with a wooden spoon.
 Allow the pavlova to cool completely in the oven.